[Magazine] EU intellectual property office puts Alicante on the map

 The EU agency illuminates Alicante on the map - pushing the city beyond tourism, good food and long beaches - and makes it a bit more European.

-This articles is part of EUobserver's next Regions & Cities magazine, released in October.
+This article is part of EUobserver's next Regions & Cities magazine, released in October.
 The magazine will look at the impact EU agencies have on its hosts.
 What do EU agencies bring to the local economy?
 Do agencies operate as the face of the EU in the member states?
 For a free copy of the magazine, register now for our newsletter.